-If a team goes over the limit of how many engines or engine parts they use, they incur a grid penalty, meaning they have to start further down the grid for the actual race.
+If a team exceeds the limit of how many engines or engine parts they use, they incur a grid penalty, meaning they have to start further down the grid for the actual race.
 Teams can incur different grid penalties depending on how many times they've swapped out a certain engine part.

 Before we get into how the penalties work, let's talk a little bit about the engines in Formula 1 work.
 In the context of engine penalties, engines are broken down into six main components:

 Read my post on the ERS system and what the different parts are by clicking here

 Currently, each driver is allowed to use a certain number of each part per race season.
 Drivers are allowed to use three engines, three of each kind of motor generator unit, and three turbochargers.
 For the control electronics and energy stores, however, drivers can only use two of each per season.

 Engine penalties have existed for quite some time now, although it's only in recent years that penalties have gotten so restrictive.
 For example, in the V8 era of Formula 1, which lasted from 2006 to 2013, each driver was allowed to use eight engines during a season.